snonux/foo.zone/gemfeed/2025-07-14-f3s-kubernetes-with-freebsd-part-6.md

  We're using two separate replication jobs with different intervals:

 * `f0_to_f1_nfsdata`: Replicates NFS data every minute for faster failover recovery
-* `f0_to_f1_fedora`: Replicates Fedora VM every ten minutes (less critical)
+* `f0_to_f1_freebsd`: Replicates FreeBSD VM every ten minutes (less critical)

-The Fedora VM is only used for development purposes, so it doesn't require as frequent replication as the NFS data.
+The FreeBSD VM is only used for development purposes, so it doesn't require as frequent replication as the NFS data.
 It's off-topic to this blog series, but it showcases, hows `zrepl`'s flexibility in handling different datasets with varying replication needs.

 Furthermore: